 I've never noticed much improvement in my mood with modafinil.
 But all the other benefits that users often report, I have noticed.
 Modafinil doesn't make me feel overstimulated, but it does make me feel more alert, focused, and attentive.
 And it definitely increases my productivity, whether it's writing or something else.
 You can learn more here: Modafinil – A Powerful and Popular Nootropic.

 And I should also mention armodafinil.
 I was going to include it in this list but, since it's so similar to modafinil, I'll just briefly discuss it here.
-Armodafinil is a slightly more potent version of modafinil.
+Armodafinil is a newer, slightly more potent version of modafinil.
 I find its effects to be almost identical.
-The only differences are that a lower dosage is needed and the effects last a little bit longer.
-You can learn about modafinil's slightly stronger sister here: Armodafinil For Cognitive Enhancement.
+The only differences are that a slightly-lower dosage is needed and the effects last a little bit longer.
+You can learn about modafinil's stronger little sister here: Armodafinil For Cognitive Enhancement.

 2. Kratom

-This usually isn't thought of as a nootropic.
-However, I'm including kratom in this list because it can have a nootropic effect for a lot of people.
+This plant usually isn't thought of as a nootropic.
+However, I'm including kratom in this list because lots of people find that it can have a nootropic effect.
 And as you may have guessed, I'm one of those people.
 Kratom definitely helps me to write – there's no question about it.

 In low doses, kratom can be mildly stimulating.
 In higher doses, users often find it to be sedating.
 Kratom is a plant that has been used in different parts of the world for centuries.
 It has a long list of potential benefits and lots of research is being done to study its effects.
 Here are some of the nootropic benefits that kratom can have: